mwyzer/mwyzer/README.md

 Others: Ruby on Rails, Django

 - 🔭 I’m currently working on this page.
-- 🌱 I’m currently learning Vue, React, Angular, Ruby on Rails, NodeJS, a little bit golang, and Django
+- 🌱 I’m currently learning Dart, PHP, and JavaScript.
 - 📫 How to reach me: lamarankerja.wyzer@gmail.com
 - ⚡ Fun fact: